HamzaConnection/bankist/README.md

 Username: ss
 pin: 4444

-Login and do transfers by to various accounts by using the usernames above.
+Login and do transfers to the various accounts by using the usernames above.

 ## https://hamzaconnection.github.io/bankist/